Are you ready to see how you can get more views on your gaming videos for YouTube in 2020 and beyond? If so, you are in luck!

 Some of them won’t work, the ones that do work will do really well for you and you’ll get viewers consistently watching you live after you just do one or several tutorials.

-If you’ve noticed a common theme in these two last videos, is doing tutorials and again with this.
+If you’ve noticed a common theme in these last two videos, you’re doing tutorials and again with this.
 This is also a tutorial.

 Do you see something in common?